-A conversation with Andreas Stargard and Gilbert Noel, lawyers at African law firm Pr1merio, on key issues on merger control on the merger control regime in the Economic and Monetary Community of Central Africa (CEMAC).
+A conversation with Andreas Stargard, Gilbert Noel and Hyacinthe Fansi, lawyers at African law firm Pr1merio, on key issues on merger control on the merger control regime in the Economic and Monetary Community of Central Africa (CEMAC).

 CEMAC is comprised of six Member States–Cameroon, Chad, the Central African Republic, the Republic of Congo, Equatorial Guinea and Gabon.

 NOTE–to see whether notification thresholds in CEMAC and throughout the world are met, see Where to Notify.

 The CEMAC merger control regime was governed by CEMAC Regulation of 1999, but has since been replaced by Regulation N. 06/19-UEAC-639-CM-33 of 7 April 2019 (the Regulation).
 Mergers which are notifiable must first be approved by the Commission de la CEMAC (Commission) before it may be implemented.
 CEMAC regulates mergers of legal entities which are based in the CEMAC region.

 Article 58 of the Regulation provides that a merger (a concentration) will take place when:

 two or more companies which were previously independent merge,